Who is Liable When Bad Weather Causes an Accident?

 Bad weather, black ice, heavy snowfall, and slippery roads can make it more difficult for even the most experienced drivers to control their vehicles.
-The US Department of Transportation Federal Highway Administration estimates 1.2 million weather-related crashes on average annually, 16% of which results in fatalities.
+The US Department of Transportation Federal Highway Administration estimates 1.2 million weather-related crashes on average annually, 16% of which result in fatalities.

 You can always file a claim for a weather-related accident, and insurance companies make certain considerations depending on the weather and road conditions.
 However, who's to blame when a car accident is caused by bad weather?